-When I sat down this fall to plan out my spring garden, I realized that I really wanted to try my hand at growing potatoes, so just a couple weeks back I bought a few bags of seed potatoes.
-However, I quickly realized that I needed a refresher on how to prepare seed potatoes for planting.
-I did it once before on a farm that I worked on but I wasn’t sure about cutting them and placing them and prepping them, etc. etc. and so on.
+When we sat down this fall to plan out our spring garden, we realized that we really wanted to try growing potatoes, so just a couple weeks back we bought a few bags of seed potatoes.
+However, we quickly realized that we needed a refresher on how to prepare seed potatoes for planting.
+We had done it before when working on a farm wasn’t sure about cutting them and placing them and prepping them, etc., etc. and so on.

-So, I took to the internet and my few favorite gardening books and this is what I ended up doing.
+So, we took to the internet and a few favorite gardening books and this is what we ended up doing.

 How to Prepare Seed Potatoes